 - 1 large egg

-1 large egg yolk
+- 1 large egg yolk

-1 recipe Basic Pizza Dough or 1 pound 6 ounces store-bought pizza dough, at room temperature
+- 1 recipe Basic Pizza Dough or 1 pound 6 ounces store-bought pizza dough, at room temperature

-All-purpose flour, for rolling out the dough
+- All-purpose flour, for rolling out the dough

-4 ounces thinly sliced smoked salmon
+- 4 ounces thinly sliced smoked salmon

 - 4 ounces fresh mozzarella cheese, thinly sliced

 - 1Heat the oven to 400°F and arrange a rack in the middle.
 Place a baking sheet on the rack while the oven is heating.
 Meanwhile, combine the tomatoes and salt in a colander or strainer set over a bowl and let sit for 20 minutes to drain.